srikrishnan-lab/lab-manual/docs/guidelines/figures.md

 8. ***Use color-blind palettes***: For example, avoid combining red and green in a colormap, as many individuals are red-green colorblind and will not be able to identify the intended differences.
 Some examples of color-blind palettes can be found at [ColorBrewer](https://colorbrewer2.org) and [Paul Tol's website](https://personal.sron.nl/~pault/).

+9. ***Experiment with different representations of uncertainty***: Uncertainty is difficult to communicate visually.
+Many different representations exist, including:
+    * ranges (*e.g.* intervals or boxplots)
+    * distributions (*e.g.* histograms or probability distribution functions)
+    * cumulative distribution functions
+    * traces of individual realizations.

+    Not all of these visualization types are relevant for all analyses.
+Each has its pros and cons.
+For example, ranges are relatively simple to interpret, but the type and extent of the range must be specified explicitly (*e.g.* 90% credible interval, or the range encoded by the box in a boxplot, as this can be non-standard).
+Distributions may be less intuitive  but include additional information about where probability mass is located.
+Cumulative distribution functions are useful for comparing or locating quantiles.
+Try out different plot types and see what works the best for the message you're trying to communicate, and possibly combine different types.
+Also, try to analyze figures that you find effective.

 [^munzer]: Munzner, T. (2014).
 Visualization Analysis & Design.
 Boca Raton: CRC Press.
 [^tufte]: Tufte, E. R. (1983).
 The Visual Display of Quantitative Information.
 Cheshire, Conn: Graphics Press.
 [^domain]: Misunderstanding needs is less likely to be a problem when creating figures for papers, as you've designed the figure within the context of the storyline, but can easily be a problem when communicating results to stakeholders.